The Era of Next-Generation Mass Spectrometry Imaging

 - Access to UPLC-MS/MS performance on the same platform as MALDI.

-The coming age of molecular microscopy
+The evolving age of molecular microscopy

-Just beyond the horizon of these new technologies is the broader landscape of molecular microscopy.
+On the horizon of these new technologies is the broader landscape of molecular microscopy.
 This concept builds upon many of the strengths of the conventional microscopy field, while providing the means to visualize multiple depths of detail, from the molecular to whole tissue slices, on a unified platform with switchable interrogation tools.